damienheiser/i3toEmoncms/README.md

 ## Proposed Use
-I have this running as a cron job every 5 minutes, the resolution seems to be at least that high for getting battery charge state during active charging.
+Run as a cron job every 5 minutes, the resolution seems to be at least that high for getting battery charge state during active charging.

 ## API Sommelier
 This pairs really well with an IFTTT integration using the B M W Labs IFTTT Connected Drive widget.
 Allowing you to retrieve overall Mileage, parking and driving events (going over a certain speed, leaving/entering a geofence, reduction of travel range, changing to park or drive).